Virajkunchala/ecommerce-api/README.md

 ```

 ## Assumptions
-No Backend Store: The data is stored in memory and will be lost once the server is restarted.
+No Backend Store: The data is stored in memory and will be lost once the server is restarted...

 Discount Code Usage: Discount codes can only be used once per customer and are generated after every nth order.

-Testing
+## Testing
 The project includes unit tests to validate the functionality of the application.
 To run the tests, use the following command:

   ```bash